 Once a treatment plan is chosen, the patient will most likely enter a detox center.
 Patients can go through a safe, medically supervised withdrawal at the center.
 Withdrawal symptoms can be uncomfortable and occasionally severe, so it is important to detox under professional medical care.
 Because of the risks of withdrawal symptoms, patients should never detox alone.

 At the treatment facility, patients can get help dealing with symptoms of withdrawal with these programs:

 For most patients, the next step in their treatment plan will be rehab.
 During rehab, patients learn new skills that will help them remain sober.
 Depending on the treatment plan, patients may get help through group therapy, dual diagnosis care, talk therapy, behavioral therapy, or meditation therapy.

 Sometimes, patients still have outside responsibilities to take care of while they seek treatment.
 If this is the case, they may want to use an outpatient program.
 Meanwhile, an inpatient or residential program offers around-the-clock support and more intensive care.

 Preparing for Lifelong Sobriety

 Unfortunately, many patients think that they are cured of their addiction after detox.
 In reality, recovery is a lifelong process.
 It takes work to remain clean, so patients need to have a relapse prevention plan in place.
-To prevent a relapse, patients can use self-care techniques, group support or sober living facilities.
+To prevent relapse, patients can use self-care techniques, group support, or sober living facilities.